manavpande12/SmartReports/README.md

 - 📅 **Data Filters**:
   - Time-based: Last 24 hours, 7 days, 1 month, or all time.
   - Destination-based: **Vessel 1** or **Vessel 2**
+  - Date-based: No Data Locked dates & only available data date or unloacked. flatpickr library used !

 ---